tardate/LittleArduinoProjects/Electronics101/Detectors/SimplePeakDetector/README.md

 The main problem with this circuit is the fact we lose the diode forward voltage from the output, resulting in offset measurements and an equivalent minimum input voltage sensitivity.

-Here's a sample trace recorded using [PlotNValues (a simple Processing sketch)](../../../processing/PlotNValues)
+Here's a sample trace recorded using [LEAP#090 PlotNValues (a simple Processing sketch)](../../../playground/PlotNValues)

 * upper trace is the output of the peak detector
 * lower trace is the signal input (a rough triangle wave source in this test)